Skip to Content

 1 The Sierra Leone Police (SLP)

-2 The Sierra Immigration Department.
+2 The Sierra Leone Immigration Department.
 (SLID)

 3. The Sierra Leone Correctional Services (SLCS)